 FOOD AND AGRICULTURE ORGANIZATION (FAO)

 In his institutional involvement with FAO, Arvelo maintains close contact with Director-General Qu Dongyu and follows up on multilateral governance tasks that, in addition to those already mentioned, have included serving as Acting Chair and Vice-Chair of the Programme Committee (which oversees impact evaluations of technical cooperation projects for development); multiple leadership positions at the FAO Regional Conference for Latin America and the Caribbean (twice a Vice-Chair, Acting Chair, and currently as Rapporteur for 2020-22); Acting Chair of the High Level Conference ‘Food security: the challenges of climate change and bioenergy’; Co-Chair of the High Level Meeting FAO/Organization for Economic Cooperation and Development ‘Investing in food security in a global economy ‘; Chair of the negotiations of the International Codes of Conduct for Pesticide Management, and for Food Losses and Waste; Chair of the Group of Countries of Latin America and the Caribbean (GRULAC) and of the Central American Integration System (SICA) in Rome, and of the International Technical Consultation ‘Agricultural Information and Knowledge Management’.
 He is a member of the committees on Constitutional and Legal Matters, Finance, Forestry, Fisheries (including the Aquaculture and Fish Trade subcommittees), and Commodity Problems, as well as the expert groups on Urban and Peri-urban Agriculture, Biological Diversity, and Global Agricultural Statistics, and the Group of Friends of the Right to Food.
 In addition, Arvelo has conducted numerous inspection visits of the field work FAO and other United Nations agencies conduct, including in conflict zones.
+In 2021 he was a candidate for Chair of the FAO Council.

 INTERNATIONAL FUND FOR AGRICULTURAL DEVELOPMENT (IFAD)